opendatahub-io/maas-billing/docs/content/install/validation.md

 kubectl get llminferenceservices -n llm
 ```

-See the [deployment scripts documentation](../../deployment/scripts/README.md) for more information about validation and troubleshooting.
+See the deployment scripts documentation at `deployment/scripts/README.md` for more information about validation and troubleshooting.

 ## Automated Validation